swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'strong_retain_autoreleased' sil-operand

   strong_retain_autoreleased %0 : $T
-  // $T must be a reference type
+  // $T must have a retainable pointer representation

 Retains the heap object referenced by ``%0`` using the Objective-C ARC "autoreleased return value" optimization.
 The operand must be the result of an